Rarotonga, 2010

 "Fiendishly difficult", "Byzantine": R v Maldonado [1998] OJ #3209 (OCJPD).

 This program is about the disability program, more commonly known simply as "ODSP" (Ontario Disability Support Program).
-The ISTHATLEGAL.CA Welfare (Ontario Works) sister program is linked here:
+The Isthatlegal Welfare (Ontario Works) sister program is linked here:

 Welfare (Ontario Works)

-The main substance of ODSP law is contained in the chapters dealing with the several primary issues of "Income Rules", "Asset Rules" and "Information Eligibility".
+The main eligibility substance of ODSP law is contained in the chapters dealing with "Person with a Disability", "Income Rules", "Asset Rules" and "Information Eligibility".
 Further chapters on "Income Support", "Benefits" and "Assistance for Children with Severe Handicaps" cover the allowance end of things, and essential concepts grounding the administration of ODSP are found in the chapter "Claimants".

 (b) The Reality

-Other problems include the chronic failure of Notices of Decision (of cancellation, suspension, refusal and overpayment) to provide the detailed reasons for the decision that is required by law (and by common sense).
-Many disputes which could be resolved by claimants or their advocates early on - avoiding the necessity and expenses (to both parties) of legal proceedings - if this problem were rectified.
+Other problems include the chronic failure of Notices of Decision (of cancellation, suspension, refusal and overpayment) to provide the adequately-detailed reasons for decisions that are required by law (and by common sense).
+Many disputes could be resolved by claimants or their advocates early on - avoiding the necessity and expenses (to both parties) of legal proceedings - if this problem were rectified.

 Another reality of social assistance administration is that sometimes the application of the many and complex rules embodied in the Acts, the Regulations, and in the policies of the administrators is just too burdensome for all involved.
 Corners are cut - sometimes (it must be stated to the credit of some ODSP workers) to the benefit of the claimant.
 Sometimes workers, out of sympathy or convenience will simply 'hold' cheques without formal notice of refusal or suspension, until further financial or identification documentation is supplied - at which point the cheque is released.
 Such informal waiver of strict rule compliance keeps the system functioning.

-The administrative burden is due to the relatively extreme means-testing scrutiny that social assistance claimants are subjected to.
-While most other public benefit schemes are not means-tested at all, when they are they hold themselves to a much lower day-to-day standard (income tax is a good example).
+This administrative burden is due to the relatively extreme means-testing scrutiny that social assistance claimants are subjected to.
+While other public benefit schemes (not all) may be means-tested, when they are they hold themselves to a much lower day-to-day standard (income tax is a good example).
 To apply for social assistance is to waive practically all rights of financial and social privacy that most citizens come to expect as a matter of course.

-The importance of ODSP to its disabled recipients is of course extremely high, arguably even higher than for welfare recipients who are (at least presumed in law to be) able to seek employment.
+These points are crucial to appreciate the plight of ODSP (and welfare) recipients.
+The importance of ODSP income support to disabled recipients is of course extremely high.
 Unlike most circumstances of administrative law enforcement even temporary suspension of ODSP can result in extreme consequences such as:

 • loss of housing with accompanying physical risk, especially to women,